iseeyoucopy/U-232-Trinity-RC/README.md

 # Credits

+All Respect goes to Mindless for keeping and coding all this versions

-All Credit goes to the original code creators.
+All Credit goes to the original code creators

 The original coders of torrentbits and especially to CoLdFuSiOn for carrying on the legacy with Tbdev.